— A TRULY MODERN KETUBAH —

 How do we care for our ketubah?

-Pen for Signing – I recommend that you use a uni-ball GEL pen, as these are least likely to scratch the surface of your fine art paper ketubah.
+Pen for Signing – We recommend that you use a uni-ball GEL pen, as these are least likely to scratch the surface of your fine art paper ketubah.
 These pens are available in a wide variety of colors, and the metallic and white colors work wonderfully on the ketubot with dark backgrounds.
 Make sure to have an extra piece of paper with you for the signing ceremony, so that each person can practice their signature before signing on the real thing!
 Here’s some more information on pens.

 Humidity – If you have your ketubah professionally framed, it should be safe from standard amounts of humidity.
 Be sure to store it in a dry place before it is framed.
 Also, during the signing ceremony, make sure that no one touches it with damp hands as this can smudge the ink.